Wells County, IN Marriage License Information

-If you plan to get married in Wells County, ND, or elsewhere within North Dakota, you must complete a marriage license application.
+If you plan to get married in Wells County, IN, or elsewhere within Indiana, you must complete a marriage license application.
 You can get your marriage license in Wells County or any other county throughout the state.
-Locations that distribute marriage licenses are typically located in the County Recorder office.
-Marriage licenses issued from Wells County can be used throughout the state of North Dakota.
+Locations that distribute marriage licenses are typically located in the Circuit Court.
+Marriage licenses issued from Wells County can be used throughout the state of Indiana.

-Where Can I Get a Marriage License in Wells County, North Dakota?
+Where Can I Get a Marriage License in Wells County, Indiana?

 Address and Phone Number: